purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Nearest-Neighbor-Classifiers/knn-overview.md

 <img src="data splits.jpeg" alt="data splits" width="800" height="200"/>

-> **Typical data splits**:First, a training and test set are defined.
+> **Typical data splits**: First, a training and test set are defined.
 The training set is then divided into multiple folds (for example, 5 folds).
 Folds 1-4 are used as the training set, while one fold (e.g., fold 5, highlighted in yellow) serves as the validation fold for tuning hyperparameters.
 Cross-validation further extends this by rotating through each fold, allowing each one to serve as the validation fold in turn, a process known as 5-fold cross-validation.
 Once the model is fully trained and the optimal hyperparameters are selected, it is evaluated a single time on the test set (shown in red) for final performance measurement.

 ## Reference: